Skip to content

 Design

 I shaped the covers in CAD to follow the shell and keep a clean aerodynamic profile.
 I first placed the lamps to satisfy the cone requirements, then designed the cover geometry and flanges around that.
+I also sized the covers aggressively against the lighting regulations: pushing the size limits meant smaller, lighter covers that are much easier to blend into the aerobody.

 I compared a few manufacturing options.
 The goal was high optical clarity so the lamps could stay compact without wasting power.
 The previous car used fibreglass covers that fit the carbon shell well but were opaque.
 I chose vacuum forming for cost, speed and clarity, then printed several forming tools to iterate.